stephenohair/afterburner/README.md

 ### How do I get set up? ###

-Install JDK 8.
+* Install JDK 8.
-Install maven 3.0
+* Install maven 3.0
-Install the appropriate Arduino IDE and drivers for your device Install MSI Afterburner & MSI Afterburner Remote Server
+* Install the appropriate Arduino IDE and drivers for your device

-* Configuration
-* Dependencies
+* Install MSI Afterburner & MSI Afterburner Remote Server

 ### Configuration ###
 Modify the configuration file /src/main/resources/configuration.properties and set the following :